 Make your dream honeymoon all that you want it to be.
 Whether that’s a camping trip through Iceland or a safari through Zimbabwe, it is entirely up to you.
 Sure, you didn’t find Alex and I drinking out of coconuts on white sandy beaches, but you did find us eating lots of good foods and spending many of our days underwater.

 It’s your honeymoon.
-Make it exactly how you’ve dreamed it – even if it’s in a third-world country for several months at a time.
+Make it exactly how you’ve dreamed it – even if it’s in a developing country for several months at a time.

 August 21, 2018